 Basic Structure of a Trust.
 It is a fact that there is a substantial amount of different types of trusts and their complexity varies, but the most common structure of trust is as follows:

-d.
 The Protector is a person other than the trustee to whom powers can be vested into.
-The purpose of a Protector is to check and balance the powers of a trustee and could even have a veto to the decisions trustee. (it is not mandatory to appoint a Protector)
+The purpose of a Protector is to check and balance the powers of a trustee and could even have a veto to the decisions trustee.
+It is the person that has the power to restrict key powers of the trustee, such as the power to add beneficiaries to the trust (it is not mandatory to appoint a Protector)

 Creation of a Trust.
 For a valid trust to be created the following must be present:

 The Settlor must be of full age and of sound mind

 Certainty of Intention: For a trust to be created there needs to be a clear and express intention of the settlor to formulate a trust.
 The most substantial way this can be achieved is through a carefully planned trust instrument (Trust Deed).
 Even though trusts can be created orally it is much more common today to utilize a Trust Deed.

 Certainty of Subject Matter: The trust assets must be readily identifiable otherwise the trust is voidable for uncertainty.
 This means that the property is clearly separated from other property so as to be certain exactly what the trust assets include.